 Why SAFe can be agile kryptonite

-The Scaled Agile Framework (SAFe) attempts to frame larger-scale programme management in terms of agile principles.
+The Scaled Agile Framework (SAFe) is one of many attempts to frame larger-scale programme management in terms of agile and lean principles.
 The framework may have its critics and detractors, but it can be an effective way of accommodating the various dependencies that are part and parcel of large-scale development.

 The team gets buried

 SAFe is based on a central assumption that development in large organisations is inherently complex.
 It often isn’t.
 Even in large organisations a lot of projects can be handled by a single development team.
 Product owners can work out how to collaborate with colleagues without the assistance of formal process.

 This assumption that a “big solution” is needed can divert attention away from self-organising development teams.
 Technical practices such as continuous integration are paid lip service by SAFe, but they are not central to the process.
 You can implement SAFe without writing a single unit test or automating a single build.